DevoyBoy/ChickenJoe/README.md

 Team History:
 "You know, we've known each other way back since, like... yesterday, I think it was."

+Team Background:
+"No, I'm not from Shiverpool.
+Dude, I'm from Lake Michigan."

+Favourite Food:
+"Squidito on el stickito"

+Team Motivation:
+"Dude, she's totally into you!
+She called you crap!"

 # Resources
 **RVSS:** https://github.com/dimitymiller/RVSS_Need4Speed